Yolwoocle/bugscraper/README.md

-**NOTE:** if you are just here to obtain a free version of the game, I'm okay with that, but please consider sharing the game with other people, or [supporting me financially](https://yolwoocle.itch.io/bugscraper) if you can.
+**NOTE:** if you are just here to obtain a free copy of the game, I'm okay with that, but please consider sharing the game with other people, or [supporting me](https://yolwoocle.itch.io/bugscraper) if you can.
 Thanks! 🙂
 <br>
 <div align="center">
   <h1>Bugscraper</h1>